 Southern rock lobster are fished throughout southern Australia, with the SA fishery taking around 50% of the entire catch of the species.
 Historically there have been concerns over the health of the population of southern rock lobsters in all fisheries, and high fishing pressure has led to population declines.
 Recruitment (which is a measure of the number of young lobsters that will grow to legal, fishable size in the future) is low in all fisheries, indicating that lower than usual numbers of young southern rock lobsters will be available for fishing in future.
 This is a significant concern that will require fisheries managers to reduce the take of lobsters to protect their stocks in the long-term.

 Management actions to protect stocks have included reducing the number of rock lobsters caught, with evidence that stocks are rebuilding in some areas.
 For example in TAS, stock status information from 2012 suggests that the decline in stock in previous years had been arrested, though recruitment has continued to be low since then.
-In VIC, the rate of capture of lobsters (which is a measure used in fisheries science to assess the availability of the target species) has increased, suggesting that populations are healthy.
+In VIC, estimates of available biomass has increased, though this has been reflective of individual lobsters growing to a larger size, rather than an increase in the abundance of lobsters.
 However, low recruitment will cancel out these positive gains in the future should management actions fail to preserve stocks.

-In SA, the capture rate of rock lobsters has declined in one zone of the fishery, indicating that too much fishing is occurring.
+In SA, the capture rate of rock lobsters are improving, but estimates of breeding capability in the fishery remain dangerously low.
 Fishery managers have reduced the allowable catch of southern rock lobsters, although it is unclear if this will protect the population.
 Low recruitment is likely to exacerbate this issue in future.